dfinity/portal/roadmap/1_core-protocol/in-progress/05_deterministic-time-slicing.md

 links:
   Forum Link: https://forum.dfinity.org/t/deterministic-time-slicing/10635
   Proposal:
-eta: May 2023
+eta: 2023
 is_community: false
 in_beta: true
 ---

-Currently, the computation a canister call can perform is hard bounded per round.
 Deterministic time slicing allows for long(er) running, multi-round computations by suspending the execution at the end of one round and resuming it in the next.

+The feature is currently enabled on all application and verified application subnets.
+All messages except for queries are automatically sliced and executed in multiple rounds.
+The instruction limit for such messages has been increased from 5 billion instructions to 20 billion instructions.
+Futher increases are blocked by the "Configurable Wasm Heap Limit" feature.